matthiasbuecker/geophysics-xochimilco-viveros/01_ERT_2016/README.md

 ## Financial support

-Financial support for the data acquisition was provided by the UNAM (DGAPA-PAPIIT-IN107416-2:  Pa-leoambientes  del  Pleistoceno  tardío  en  la  cuenca  de  Xochimilco").
+Financial support for the data acquisition was provided by the UNAM (DGAPA-PAPIIT-IN107416-2: Paleoambientes del Pleistoceno tardío en la cuenca de Xochimilco").
 Matthias Bücker’s participation in this study was partly funded by a scholarship awarded  by the TU-Wien.

 ## Acknowledgements

 We thank Sergio Rodríguez Elizarrarás from the Instituto de Geología (IGL) of the UNAM, who kindly provided the Syscal Pro Switch measuring system.
 Special thanks to Elena Centeno (IGL) and the staff from Instituto de Geología and Instituto de Geofísica, UNAM for their support.
 Rafael Cossío assisted during the geoelectrical field work in Xochimilco.
 We acknowledge the personnel of the Viveros de Netzahualcóyotl in Xochimilco without whose cooperation the realization of the field survey would not have been possible.